W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ²Existence, however, is specific in how, what and with whom communication is judged to be worth undertaking.
 ³Being is completely without these distinctions.
 ⁴It is a state in which the mind is in communication with everything that is real.
-⁵To whatever extent you permit this state to be curtailed you are limiting your sense of your own reality, which becomes total only by recognising all reality in the glorious context of its real relationship to you.
+⁵To whatever extent you permit this state to be curtailed you are limiting your sense of your own reality, which becomes total only by recognizing all reality in the glorious context of its real relationship to you.
 ⁶This is your reality.
 ⁷Do not desecrate it or recoil from it.
 ⁸It is your real home, your real temple and your real Self.